 - The Middle Class Scholarship (MCS):

-Is a recent program that provides undergraduate students with family incomes up to $150,000 and who meet the asset ceiling a scholarship to attend University of California (UC) or California State University (CSU) campuses.
+Is a program that provides undergraduate students with family incomes of up to $150,000 and who meet the asset ceiling a scholarship to attend University of California (UC) or California State University (CSU) campuses.

 - Students must meet the following requirements:

 - If your family earns up to $100,000 per year:

 You may be eligible for a scholarship of up to 20 percent of the mandatory systemwide tuition and fees.
 In 2017-18, the maximum scholarship award will be up to 40 percent of the mandatory systemwide fees and tuition.

 - Students whose families earn between $100,001 and $150,000 per year: